-Body cam video shows officers reviving overdosing prisoner with NARCAN
+Body cam video shows officers reviving overdosing prisoner with Narcan

-FULTON COUNTY, Ga. - Police body cam video shows the moments two different police departments were able to work together to save a prisoner who was overdosing on drugs.
+FULTON COUNTY, Ga. - Police body cam video shows the frantic moments when two different police departments worked together to save a prisoner who was overdosing on drugs.

 TRENDING STORIES: